10 Best State Park Campgrounds For Big Rigs

 This state park offers a taste of the tropics in the Florida Keys.
 It’s positioned close to a beach and visitors can kayak, snorkel, or just stretch out on the sand and soak up some sun.
 Boat trips are available as well, so visitors can explore the reef and other ocean life.
 If you’re looking for a warm getaway, Bahia Honda could be the perfect place for you!

 Bahia Honda offers a wide range of RV sites, and they can accommodate RVs as large as 60-70 feet.
 These are a bit limited though, so be sure to reserve your big rig spot as early as possible.
-The campground has an excellent 8.2 average rating on Campground Reviews.
+The campground has an excellent 8.2 average rating on RV LIFE Campgrounds.

 Beach camping is always popular, so if state parks don’t do it for you, check out these 9 gorgeous RV parks near Florida beaches.